Pearl Cleage: Reception

 Many of her works across several genres have earned both popular and critical acclaim.
-They have been applauded in several major publications, including the New York Times, Washington Post, and Essence magazine, as well as recognized by other established writers.
+They have been applauded in major publications, including the New York Times, Washington Post, and Essence magazine, as well as recognized by other established writers.
 She received one of her first awards in 1991 for Outstanding Columnist from the Atlanta Association of Black Journalists.
 In 1983 she garnered multiple forms of recognition, including five AUDELCO awards for her off-Broadway one-act play, Hospice (1983).
 That same year, she won the Bronze Jubilee Award for Literature and had a record-breaking audience attendance at her productions of Puppetplay (1983).

-Her novel, What Looks Like Crazy on an Ordinary Day (1997), is one of her most recognized works, having spent 9 weeks on The New York Times Best Seller list.
+Her novel, What Looks Like Crazy on an Ordinary Day (1997), is one of her most recognized works, having spent nine weeks on The New York Times Best Seller list.
 It was picked for Oprah's Book Club in September 1998 and later won the Black Caucus of the American Library Association Literary Award.
-Two of her other novels have also been recognized: I Wish I Had a Red Dress (2001) was named Best Work of Fiction by the Georgia Writers Association, and Baby Brother’s Blues (2006) received the NAACP Image Award for Outstanding Literary Work – Fiction in 2007.
+Two of her other novels have also been recognized: I Wish I Had a Red Dress (2001) was named Best Work of Fiction by the Georgia Writers Association, and Baby Brother's Blues (2006) received the NAACP Image Award for Outstanding Literary Work – Fiction in 2007.
 The Suzi Bass Awards, recognizing achievement in the Atlanta theatre community, honored Cleage with a Gene-Gabriel Moore Playwriting Award in 2008 and with a lifetime achievement award in 2020.
 She received the Sankofa Freedom Award in 2010 and the Theatre Legend Award at the Atlanta Black Theatre Festival in 2013.
-She was inducted into the Atlanta Business League’s Women’s Hall of Fame in 2020 and the Georgia Writers Hall of Fame in 2021.
+She was inducted into the Atlanta Business League's Women's Hall of Fame in 2020 and the Georgia Writers Hall of Fame in 2021.
+The Goodman Theatre hosted a Pearl Cleage Fest from September 14 - October 15, 2023 that included productions of her plays at several Chicago theaters plus readings, workshops, and other events.